 Description

-The limestone war memorial cross stands on the southern edge of the churchyard of the Church of All Saints (Grade I-listed).
-It comprises a Latin cross-head on a collared cross shaft, octagonal in section.
-The shaft rises from a two-stage plinth, square on plan, that stands on a large base.
-The lower stage of the plinth is formed of limestone ashlar, with knapped facing flints visible on three sides.
-The base is formed of flint cobbles with a stone cap.
+The Wreningham War Memorial is a limestone cross located on the southern edge of the churchyard of the Church of All Saints, which is a Grade I-listed building.
+The memorial features a Latin cross-head on a collared cross shaft that is octagonal in shape.
+This shaft rises from a two-stage plinth that is square in plan and stands on a large base.
+The lower stage of the plinth is made from limestone ashlar, with knapped facing flints visible on three sides.
+The base consists of flint cobbles topped with a stone cap.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.